lcfyhr/svvarm-public/README.md

 </p>

-https://github.com/user-attachments/assets/b58f64d5-d9eb-4c59-aed8-cda4be5729d3
+Automating Workflows (Scraping Hackernews and Generating an Email Report) https://github.com/user-attachments/assets/b58f64d5-d9eb-4c59-aed8-cda4be5729d3

-https://github.com/user-attachments/assets/a158b0da-e3f3-4896-ab43-827ef21c2438
+Automating Data (Trigger workflows with your data tables) https://github.com/user-attachments/assets/a158b0da-e3f3-4896-ab43-827ef21c2438

-[**SVVARM**](https://svvarm.tech/) is a super valuable, versatile automation runnining machine for deploying your swarm of AI automated workers!
-SVVARM is designed to help you **automate complex tasks seamlessly**, allowing you to focus on what really matters.
+[**SVVARM**](https://svvarm.tech/) is the super valuable, versatile automation runnining machine for deploying your swarm of AI automated workers!
+Designed to help you **automate complex tasks seamlessly**, allowing you to focus on what really matters.
 Whether you're managing infrastructure, orchestrating workflows, or simply automating repetitive processes, SVVARM has you covered.

 ## Features